- Global Opportunities

-The Women’s, Gender, and Sexuality Studies Program, in partnership with the Asian and Middle Eastern Studies Program, offers an interdisciplinary Foreign Study Program in Hyderabad, India during the Winter Term.
+The Women’s, Gender, and Sexuality Studies Program, in partnership with the Asian Societies, Cultures, and Languages Program (ASCL), offers an interdisciplinary Foreign Study Program in Hyderabad, India during the Winter Term.

 The Program is based at the University of Hyderabad.
 Dartmouth students attending this foreign study program (FSP) live in an international student dormitory on the University of Hyderabad campus and have a chance to get involved in campus activities.